Green (Energy) Acres

-Tucson Electric Power has a continually expanding portfolio of clean renewable resources that help us provide reliable, affordable and sustainable energy service.
+Tucson Electric Power has a continually expanding portfolio of clean renewable resources that help us provide affordable, reliable and sustainable energy service.
 Our “green acres” of community scale solar arrays and wind farms generate abundant clean energy for our customers.

-Nearly 13 percent of our community's power came from renewable resources in 2017.
-That's nearly double the 7 percent level required last year by the Arizona Renewable Energy Standard, which calls on utilities to increase their use of renewable energy each year until it reaches 15 percent of retail sales in 2025.
+More than 14 percent of our community's power came from renewable resources in 2018.
+That's nearly double the 8 percent level required last year by the Arizona Renewable Energy Standard, which calls on utilities to increase their use of renewable energy each year until it reaches 15 percent of retail sales in 2025.
 The standard is based on the combined output of both utility resources and smaller private systems.

 Our investment in clean, green generating resources will continue as we reduce our reliance on coal.
 TEP anticipates adding 800 megawatts (MW) of new renewable capacity by the end of 2030, boosting our total renewable energy portfolio to approximately 1,200 MW.
 We're also investing in energy storage, fast-ramping natural gas generators and other facilities needed to support new renewable resources.